Margaret McNamara Education Grants (MMEG) Bursary South Africa 2022 – 2023

 - ID document with photo (if a South African citizen)

 - Passport with photo (if studying outside your home country)

 - Study permit page or visa page with a current passport (applicable to foreign candidates)

 - Second passport page with photo (if in possession of dual citizenship)

-- Proof of official registration at a university (on institutes letterhead)
+- Proof of official registration at a university (not an acceptance letter) (on institutes letterhead)

 - Latest academic reports and transcripts (on institutes letterhead)